zoer/mongoid-ancestry/README.md

 The has_ancestry methods supports the following options:

-    :ancestry_field        Pass in a symbol to store ancestry in a different field :uid_field             Pass in a symbol to store unique id in a different field
+    :ancestry_field        Pass in a symbol to store ancestry in a different field
     :orphan_strategy       Instruct Ancestry what to do with children of a node that is destroyed:
                            :destroy   All children are destroyed as well (default) :rootify   The children of the destroyed node become root nodes